sikhote/sinclair.tech/public/assets/md/resume.md

 #### 2021 · Remote

 - Built universal checkout page using Next.js (React) that supported multiple brands and domains with a single code base.
 It was feature rich, including options for upsells, coupons, and language support, while still allowing brand specific themes and design
+- Checkout page handled 100M+ daily users, tens of thousands of daily transactions, and serviced hundreds of thousands of subscription plans.
+In direct split tests against Shopify, the custom app consistently achieved higher conversion rates at lower acquisition costs.
+I'm proud of the team and technology we built.
 - Created server side rendered, react, e-commerce websites for brands of the company
 - Created optimized landing pages for sales events
 - Team lead for all React development and frontend best practices